How to Create a Startup

 Generally, we recommend startups utilize payroll software to streamline this process and get their employees paid worry-free.

 Startup companies are known for their emphasis on company culture.
-Before you build a team, you need to ask yourself, “what kind of company culture do I want to create?”
+Before you build a team, you need to ask yourself, “what kind of company ethos do I want to create?”
 This should be the basis for the personality types and values you look for in potential employees.

 10. Launch and Scale Your Startup